 If you're planning to mulch your garden, edging will help keep it in place.
-Plastic edging the most economical type and the easiest to work with, but it won't give you the sharpness or well-defined edges that a stone, brick or wood edging will.
+Plastic edging is the most economical type and the easiest to work with, but it won't give you the sharpness or well-defined edges that a stone, brick, or wood edging will.

 Step 1 - Create the Line for the Edging

 If you don't already have a defined line where you're planning to install your plastic edging, create one.
 Lay rope in a loose shape, including the curves of landscaping, before you start digging.
 Once you have a layout, follow the line of the rope with spray paint to mark the grass or ground beneath it.
 Remove the rope.

 If you don't want to paint your lawn, lay out a garden hose and let it sit in place for a few days.
 The weight of the hose will leave an indentation in the grass once you move it.
 Cut your trench the same day if possible, or replace the hose.

 Step 2 - Create a Trench for the Edging